Shōrin-ryū

-Shōrin-ryū (少林流) is one of the major modern Okinawan martial arts and is one of the oldest styles of karate.
-It was named by Choshin Chibana in 1933, but the system itself is much older.
+Shōrin-ryū (少林流) is one of the major modern Okinawan martial arts and is one of the two styles of karate as mentioned in the 'Ten Precepts' of Ankō Itosu.
+Shorin-ryu diverged into many styles and it became an umbrella term to encompass all of the schools derived from it.

+In Okinawa, it was less common naming their own schools systems as opposed to mainland Japan.
+So a bunch of schools founded in Okinawa considered themselves simply as shorin-ryu.
+It's pretty common to refer as shorin-ryu the style of the school founded by Choshin Chibana in 1933, which is also named Kobayashi-ryu to make a distinction from others 'shorin-ryu' schools.
 The characters 少林, meaning "sparse" or "scanty" and "forest" respectively and pronounced "shōrin" in Japanese, are also used in the Chinese and Japanese words for Shaolin.
 "Ryū" means "school".
 Shōrin-ryū combines elements of the traditional Okinawan fighting styles of Shuri-te.

 History

-Chōshin Chibana was a top student of the great master of shuri-te, Ankō Itosu.
+Chōshin Chibana was a top student of the great master of Shuri-te, Ankō Itosu.
 Ankō Itosu was the top student of Matsumura Sōkon, who was a renowned warrior in his time; bodyguard to three kings of Okinawa, he has been called the Miyamoto Musashi of Okinawa and was dubbed bushi, or warrior, by his king.
 However, while Sōkon is often referred to as the "founder" of Shuri-te, he did not invent all of its components.
 Chōshin Chibana never practiced kobudo.
 In 1933, Chōshin Chibana chose to name his style Shōrin-ryū in honor of its samurai roots and to differentiate it from other styles that were being modified from the original teachings of Ankō Itosu.
 Generally, Okinawan karate schools did not have individual names for styles like schools in Japan.
 Several branches of traditional Shōrin-ryū exist today in both Okinawa and the western world.
 While there is a more concentrated population of practitioners in its birthplace of Okinawa, Shōrin-ryū Karate has had many high dan grades outside Okinawa.

 Training

 Shōrin-ryū is generally characterized by natural breathing, natural (narrow, high) stances, and circular, rather than direct movements.
 Shōrin-ryū practitioners assert that correct motion, moving quickly to evade violence with fluid movements and flexible positions are important, and that a solid structure is vital for powerful blocks and strikes.
 Stances that are too deep generally make body movement difficult.
 Another feature in this system is how the student is taught to punch.
 Generally, there is neither a horizontal nor vertical punch in Shōrin-ryū.
-Punches are slightly canted to the inside (Isshin-ryū), with the largest knuckle of the forefinger (third from the tip) in vertical alignment with the second knuckle of the pinky finger.
+Punches are slightly canted to the inside, with the largest knuckle of the forefinger (third from the tip) in vertical alignment with the second knuckle of the pinky finger.
 It is believed that this position is key in lining up the bones of the arm and creates a faster, more stable and powerful strike.